-Terminal transferase is a non-template DNA polymerase that can elongate 3’ end of DNA without the need of a template.
-Since T-vectors require addition of a single T at 3’-end, reaction is performed in presence of dideoxyTTP.
-Due to dideoxyTTP (ddTTP), after addition of a T at 3’ end, no further addition can be made by enzyme.
+Terminal transferase is a non-template DNA polymerase that can elongate the 3’-end of DNA without the need for a template.
+Since T-vectors require addition of a single T at the 3’-end, reaction is performed in presence of dideoxyTTP.
+Due to dideoxyTTP (ddTTP), after addition of a T at the 3’-end, no further addition can be made by the enzyme.

 Here we describe a method that uses Terminal transferase and ddTTP to add a single 3’- T-overhang of both strands of the blunt-end linearized vector.
 The plasmid vector is digested with a restriction enzyme that generates blunt-end linearized vectors.
 Linearized vector is purified and subjected to terminal transferase reaction in presence of ddTTP.
 After the reaction, DNA is again purified and stored in the freezer (-20°C or -80°C) until use.